tortie cat face

 Well, tortitude was almost backed by science when a study conducted by UC Davis Veterinary Medical Teaching Hospital came out in 2016—but ultimately, researchers didn’t find a link between fur patterns and behavior, temperament, or unique personality.
 We’ll let the piles and piles of anecdotal evidence speak for this one!

-For instance, if a tortie’s litter box isn’t clean and up to their standards, they are going to let you know until you get yourself a self-cleaning litter box.
+For instance, if a tortie’s litter box isn’t clean and up to their standards, they are going to let you know by doing their business next to the litter box until you get yourself a self-cleaning litter box.
 This way, they don’t have to demand anything of you other than love and affection.

-If you have a tortie, you can likely attest to their bold and bossy behaviors.
+If you have a tortie cat, you can likely attest to their bold and bossy behaviors.
 And just because science hasn’t proven it yet, it doesn’t mean that it’s not true.

 tortie cat

 Tortie cats come in a variety of different breeds, so their lifespans vary.
-In general, they can live long and happy lives, with some living 20+ years of age.
+The average tortoiseshell cat lifespan among all breeds stands between 14 and 18 years and, in general, they can live long and happy lives, with some living 20+ years of age.

-Male torties don’t have it so lucky, and because they are so rare with varying health issues, their lifespans tend to be a lot shorter.
+Male torties don’t have it so lucky, and because they are so rare with varying health issues, their lifespans tend to be a lot shorter and male tortoiseshell cats often have health problems.
 If you end up with a unique male tortie, you must take them to their regularly scheduled veterinarian appointments and keep an eye on their health conditions.

-In the end, it usually comes down to what breed of tortie you have to better determine what their lifespan is going to be.
-Their fur and coat pattern doesn’t have much to do with their overall health.
+In the end, the tortoiseshell cat's lifespan usually comes down to what breed of tortie you have.
+Their fur and coat pattern don’t have much to do with their overall health.

 7. Tortoiseshell cats are considered good luck